rozum-robotics/Rozum-Servo-Drives-API/python/README.md

 ### Getting started
 1. Find out the **_CAN_** interface name.
-_Hint:_ For Linux, you can find it out by executing the `ls /dev/serial/by-id/` command in the console.
+    * On Linux, you can find it out by executing the `ls /dev/serial/by-id/` command in the console.
     The output should contain something like: `usb-Rozum_Robotics_USB-CAN_Interface_301-if00`.
     Alternatively, you can execute `ls /dev/` in the console.
 In this case, the output should be of the following type: `ttyACM1` (`ttyS1` in Cygwin).
     _Note:_ The last number may differ on your machine.
+    * On Windows - open **Device manager** and find USB devices.
+The name should be of the following type: `COM3`.
+    * On MacOS, you can find it out by executing the `ls /dev/ | grep cu.usb` command in the console.
+    The output should contain something like: `/dev/cu.usbmodem301`
 2. Use one of the scripts in the `examples` folder as a reference.

 ### Basic usage